MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-identity-content.md

 |Security operations| Incident monitoring and response team.
 Investigate and remediate security incidents in Security Information and Event Management (SIEM) or Azure Security Center. |
 |Policy Management| Set direction for use of RBAC, Azure Security Center, Administrator protection strategy, and Azure Policy to govern Azure resources.|

 Based on that assessment, assign user or administrator roles.
-Kubernetes has built-in, user-facing RBAC roles, such `cluster-admin` that are applied at the namespace levels.
+Kubernetes has built-in, user-facing RBAC roles, such as `admin` that are applied typically at the namespace level.
 If you are integrating Azure AD roles and Kubernetes roles, create a mapping between the two roles.

-An example use case of that role is if you need a group that needs complete access to the cluster.
-This role has the highest privilege.
-Members of this group will have complete access throughout the cluster.
-You can mapping the role to an existing AD RBAC role that has administrative access to the Azure control plane.
-In that case, make sure you have strategy in place to create separation of duties.
-An alternate way is to create a separate group dedicated for cluster administrative access.
+Here's an example.
+Suppose you need a group for the SRE team.
+This role assigned to the group requires the highest privilege and equates to a `cluster-admin` role.
+You can map the role to an existing AD RBAC role that has administrative access.
+Make sure you have strategy in place to create separation of duties.

+An alternate way is to create a custom role dedicated for cluster administrative access.
 Of the two approaches, the second one is recommended and demonstrated in the reference implementation.

 Here are some best practices to harden access.